authzed/terraform-provider-authzed/CONTRIBUTING.md

 (For maintainers only)

-1. Update CHANGELOG.md
+1. Let GoReleaser generate the initial changelog from commits
+2. Review and curate the changelog for clarity if needed
-2. Create a new GitHub release with a semantic version tag
+3. Create a new GitHub release with a semantic version tag
-3. The release will automatically be published to the Terraform Registry
+4. The release will automatically be published to the Terraform Registry

 ## License